 - (6) Ekby brackets from Ikea, (2) large ones and (4) smaller ones

-Step 1: First I cut down the two 4-foot stair treads/risers to 3 feet each.
-I cut about an inch off of the 6-foot whitewood board so that it would fit comfortably from wall to wall in the closet.
+First I cut down the two 4-foot stair treads/risers to 3 feet each.
+I cut about an inch off of the 6-foot whitewood board so that it would fit comfortably from wall to wall in the top of the closet.

-Step 2: Since these weren’t exactly top-shelf pieces, I grabbed my orbital sander and gave each piece a good sanding.
+Since these weren’t exactly top-shelf pieces, I grabbed my orbital sander and gave each piece a good sanding.
 I focused a lot on the edges, too, since they were rough and splintery.
 This just helps the wood look a bit more polished.

 After wiping the dust off of the pieces, I stained them using Minwax wood stain in Natural and Minwax polyurethane in semigloss.
 I was a little worried at how yellowish the stain seemed to be taking, but they ended up looking great with the black brackets and white wall!

 Here are our two assistants helping out with the hanging process.
 So nosy!

-Here are the final shelves mounted (minus the tippy-top 6-foot one…we hadn’t mounted that one yet).
+Here are the final DIY stair tread shelves mounted.
 Don’t they look awesome?!
 And for a fraction of the price of what we would have paid to top-shelf pine lumber or pre-made shelving.
 Everything is MUCH easier to reach.
 I’m generally keeping laundry stuff on the bottom shelf and extra towels and other linen-type stuff on the middle shelf.